 Originally, the title of “Christian” was assigned to a group of people that were culture changing agents.
 They were actively changing a culture that made the sins of our current culture appear tame.
 They were making the changes without political activity, boycotts, well organized campaigns or church conferences and programs.
 They were simple people that had given up their lives to follow Jesus.
 This insanely foolish strategy was the key to their culture changing power.
-Additionally, the first Christians were known for their love, not for their opposition to the cultural ills that they did away with.
+Additionally, the first Christians were known for their love, not for their opposition to the cultural ills that they no longer participated in.

 When I read about their lives, in the pages of the Bible, I am inspired to be a Christian.
 I am desperate to be a change agent in my culture and to be empowered, by God, to effect practical change.

 It is at this point that I am forced to examine our culture’s perception of the Christian.
 There are some positives, but the overarching perception is that the modern Christian facilitates little or no culture changing power despite political activity, boycotts, well organized campaigns, church conferences and programs.
 As a result of all of their striving, they are known for what they are against, instead of their love.
 They meet week in and week out, while their communities curl up and die.
 Suicides, self harm, drug use, depression and sin of every kind have free reign while the Christians are having a good church service, conference or rally.
 As a result, this group’s actions look more like a modern version of the Biblical Scribes and Pharisees.
 Click here for more on this subject.